shayonkeating/schnarmap/README.md

 </h2>
 </p>

-## What is SchnarMap?
+## 🚀 What is SchnarMap?

 SchnarMap is a web application that extracts transforms and loads current pow conditions into a user friendly website and dashboard that shows where in the United States currently have the best ski/snowboard conditions.

 You can interact with the map and see where the best conditions exist from the last 72 hours.
-It is updated daily to reflect to ongoing change of conditions.
+It is updated daily cause we all know those pow conditions won't last.

-### Installation and development
+## 🚦 Running the Project

 This website is open source and as such would love feedback and if other people also want to work on it as well.
 I can only do so much.